Hierarchical Causal Models: Hierarchical Structural Causal Models

 \parhead{Subunit-level variables} We first describe how an HSCM generates endogenous subunit variables.
 In a flat structural causal model, endogenous unit variables are affected by other unit-level variables, including their endogenous parents and exogenous noise.
 In an HSCM, endogenous subunit variables can be affected by both unit-level and subunit-level variables.
 These can include both endogenous parents and exogenous noise.

 Consider the graph in \Cref{fig:hcm_subunit_gen}.
 The HSCM posits that $Y_{ij}$ is generated as (\Cref{fig:hcm_subunit_gen_detailed}),

 In this equation, the subunit-level variable $Y_{ij}$ depends on its endogenous unit-level parent $X_i$ and exogenous unit-level noise $\gamma_i^y$.
 It also depends on its endogenous subunit-level parent $A_{ij}$ and exogenous subunit-level noise $\epsilon_{ij}^y$.
-Since $Y_{ij}$ is specific to subunit $j$, its subunit-level parents must be in the same subunit, that is, it cannot not depend on $A_{ij'}$ or $\epsilon_{ij'}^y$ for $j' \neq j$.
+Since $Y_{ij}$ is specific to subunit $j$, its subunit-level parents must be in the same subunit, that is, $A_{ij'}$ and $\epsilon_{ij'}^y$ for $j' \neq j$ do not enter into the mechanism for $Y_{ij}$.

 Continuing the running example, suppose $Y_{ij}$ is the test performance of student $j$ in school $i$.
 Then, $X_i$ might describe the budget of their school (an endogenous unit-level cause) and $A_{ij}$ might describe the number of hours of tutoring they received (an endogenous subunit-level cause).
 The unit level noise variable $\gamma_i^y$ accounts for unobserved school-level causes, such as the school's learning environment, the textbooks on their syllabi, or the quality of their teachers.
 The subunit level noise variable $\epsilon_{ij}^y$ accounts for unobserved student-level causes, such as the student's academic interests or what they had for breakfast the morning of the test.